DevnagriAI/devnagri_docs/guide/Dota_web.md

 ### Merge Folders

-To merge msite or amp folders so that they do not show up repeatedly in the system. <br>
-Please add comma seprated folder names. eg:- amp,msite etc.
+To merge msite or amp folders so that they do not show up repeatedly in the system.
+Please add comma seprated folder names. eg:- amp, msite etc.

 ![merge_folders](./images/DOTA_Web/MergeFolder.png)

 ### Blocked Keywords/URLs

-For preventing blocked URLs to store in system user can utilise this option. <br>
+For preventing blocked URLs to be stored in system.
 Please delete the malformed URLs once after adding them in the block list.

 ![blocked_keywords](./images/DOTA_Web/BlockedKeywords.png)

 ### Exclude Block

-This option lets you block specific sections on the website from being translated.<br>
+This option lets you block specific sections on the website from being translated.
 User needs to mention class or div that he/she do not want to translate.

 ![exclude_block](./images/DOTA_Web/ExcludeBlock.png)

 ### SEO Crawling

-When set to "ON," this feature removes special instructions from the localized website that prevent search engines like GoogleBOT from indexing it.
-This means that once the localized website is fully integrated, search engines and other bots can freely access and analyze its content.
+When set to "ON," this feature allows GoogleBOT and any other BOT to start crawling and indexing the localized website.
+Keep it OFF during the integration to ensure Google does not crawl any incorrect/incomplete localised page.

 ![robots.txt](./images/DOTA_Web/Robots.png)

 ### Object Mapping

-An image on the main site will be replaced by the localised image by providing the URLs of the images.
+Any embedded object on the main site will be replaced by the localised ver by providing the URLs of the images.

-- English URL -  has the image url of the main site.
+- English URL -  Object URL on the main site.
-- Language - select the localised language.
+- Language - Localised language.
-- Localised URL - has the image url that is to be put on the localised site.
+- Localised URL - Object URL for the localised site.

-Note:- This feature can be used for images, docs, pptx etc. file formats.
+Note:- This feature can be used for localising images, documents, presentations, spread sheets etc.

 ![object_mapping](./images/object_mapping.png)